Homemade Dish Soap: Make Your Own Health-Friendly Cleaner

 Soap nuts or soap berries are an exciting new product that has been discovered in North America in recent years.
 Soap nuts grow in the wild and have been used for centuries for cleaning.
 What makes soap nuts even more...

-How to make a non-toxic tub cleaner with everyday ingredients.
+Sick of fumes and chemicals?
+How to make your own non-toxic tub cleaner with everyday ingredients.